IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 colima status
 ```

-You can see output indicating that Colima is running.
+You can see the output indicating that Colima is running.
 If not, see [Resolving Colima startup or behavior issues (macOS)](../troubleshooting/docker-colima-troubleshooting.md#resolving-colima-startup-or-behavior-issues-macos).

 #### Step 5: Create a Docker volume